must23/av-lab.github.io/6-about.md

 AV-lab is part of  [KU Center for Autonomous Robotic Systems (KUCARS)](https://www.ku.ac.ae/kucars), a research center dedicated to 1) Robotics for Infrastructure Inspection, 2) Robotics for Extreme Environments, 3) Robotics for Industrial Applications.
 AV-lab work scope falls under Theme 1, on persistent surveillance of civil and industrial infrastructures based on unmanned vehicles, led by Prof. Jorge Dias.
+We are currently starting the 2nd phase of AV Lab.

 # Phase 1
-The first phase of AV lab involves multiple research projects:
+The first phase of AV lab involved multiple research projects:
 - Project Title: “Risk-Aware Narrow AI for Autonomous Vehicles”
     - Duration: Jul 2020 – June 2023
     - Budget: AED 2,760,000 (USD 751,423.80)